matrix-org/matrix-spec-proposals/proposals/2432-revised-alias-publishing.md

    administrators.

 Various APIs are currently subject to implementation-defined access restrictions.
-No change to the specification is changed in this regard (implementations will continue to be free to impose their own restrictions).
+No change to the specification is introduced in this regard (implementations will continue to be free to impose their own restrictions).
 Nevertheless as part of this MSC it is useful to consider some proposed changes to Synapse's implementation: